arturdryomov/pages/content/posts/2019-02-13-filling-autofill-gaps.md

 it does not matter, any thought or information can disappear.
 Precious credentials for applications we work on are no exception.

-Fortunately enough there are things serving as a backup storage for the brain.
+Fortunately enough there are things serving as backup storage for the brain.
 Like a password manager.
 Everybody should use one.
 We don’t use a single key for all doors and leave it in the open, right?
 The digital world should be no different.

 Enter Android.
 I’ve been following the password managing scene here for a while.
 Honestly saying, it looks...
 Let’s say complicated.
 Google Smart Lock, Android Autofill, Google Credentials, OpenYOLO.
 Which one should be used and when?
-Let’s explore.
+Let’s explore!

 # Options

 ## `SharedPreferences`

-Technically it is possible to store credentials as a plain text in `SharedPreferences`.
+Technically it is possible to store credentials as plain text in `SharedPreferences`.
 Even better — it can be synced across devices!
 [`SharedPreferencesBackupHelper`](https://developer.android.com/reference/android/app/backup/SharedPreferencesBackupHelper)
 was around since Android 2.2 and [is well documented](https://developer.android.com/guide/topics/data/keyvaluebackup).